My relationship with mistletoe

 I supply a handmade mistletoe themed card with voucher and information sheet within the price to give on the special day.

-I have mistletoe growing on apple, willow, lime, hawthorn, rowan, medlar, and oak and there are many more possible host trees.
+I have mistletoe growing on apple, lime, hawthorn, rowan and medlar, and there are many more possible host trees.

 If you want to discuss this further then please do contact me: